awsdocs/aws-net-developer-guide/README.md

 ## Copyright and license

-All content in this repository, unless otherwise stated, is Copyright © 2010-2019, Amazon Web Services, Inc. or its affiliates.
+All content in this repository, unless otherwise stated, is Copyright Amazon.com, Inc. or its affiliates.
 All rights reserved.

 Except where otherwise noted, this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/) (the "License").
 Use the preceding link for a human-readable summary of the license terms.
 The full license text is available at: http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode and in the LICENSE file accompanying this repository.